cpaolini/tomatoleaf/README.md

 --model test_data/mobilenet_v2_1.0_224_inat_bird_quant_edgetpu.tflite \
 --labels test_data/inat_bird_labels.txt \
 --input test_data/parrot.jpg

 The following example is classification model and is differed from detection model as detection model includes boundig boxes of the object and respectively needs to be trained with bounding box data along with the labels, as well as different parameters and configuration.
 It is worth to mention that SSD Mobilenet is an architecture which can be used for both.

 To run the tomato leaf disease detection model download the following [tflite model] (https://github.com/cpaolini/tomatoleaf/blob/main/output_tflite_graph_edgetpu.tflite "Tomato Disease Detection TFlite Model") and also the [labels](https://github.com/cpaolini/tomatoleaf/blob/main/labels2.txt "disease labels")

 In order to detect image download or copy source code of [detect_image.py](https://github.com/cpaolini/tomatoleaf/blob/main/detect_image.py)

 Example of usage in the terminal of Mendel: python3 detect_image.py --model output_tflite_graph.tflite --labels labels2.txt --input Tomato_Late_blight-43.jpg --output lateblightbounded2.jpg

 Iff you want to run inference on multiple images located in one folder use the script [detectmany.py](https://github.com/cpaolini/tomatoleaf/blob/main/detectmany.py)

-Example of usage "inpfolder" is input folder containing pictures to run the inference on and inpout is the folder which will contain output images with bounding boxes: python3 detectmany.py --model output_tflite_graph_edgetpu.tflite --labels labels2.txt --input inpfolder/ --output inpout/
+Example of usage of uppermentioned script - "inpfolder" is input folder containing pictures to run the inference on and inpout is the folder which will contain output images with bounding boxes:

+python3 detectmany.py --model output_tflite_graph_edgetpu.tflite --labels labels2.txt --input inpfolder/ --output inpout/

 In order to use live inferecne model and stream and the same time you can use the following command: